 If you’ve done your market research, you’ll have some idea of who you’ll be selling to and what you might need to change or adapt in order to operate in this market.
 If you haven’t already started doing your market research, our article on getting started with international market research might be of value to you.

-How do you sell your product in your home market
+How do you sell your physical product in your home market

 The first thing to do if you are manufacturing a physical product is to look at what you do in the UK and then think how this might translate into another market.